These operational and documentation challenges are connected to broader

 - Contract documents

-Proper organization of these documents is essential for maintaining project control.
+Proper organization and accessibility of these documents is essential for maintaining operational control and project visibility.

 Common Construction Documentation Problems